CANADA STOCKS-TSX rises, led by energy and financials

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO Nov 3 Canada's main stock index rose on Thursday as higher oil prices supported energy stocks and financials gained ground.
+TORONTO Oct 14 Canada's main stock index rose on Friday, led by energy and financials as stronger-than-expected Chinese inflation data supported global equity markets and oil rose.

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.